saif71/-Underwater-Vehicles-Info-Portal/README.md

 password = YourPassword
 ````

-In addition, Saif71.com support admin user role.
+In addition, HTMLy support admin user role.
 To do so, simply add the following line to your choosen user:

 ````cfg
 role = admin